Jeremiah Moon: Baltimore Ravens

 Moon went undrafted in the 2022 NFL draft.
 He eventually signed with the Baltimore Ravens as an undrafted free agent.
 Moon played in a few preseason games before being assigned to the practice squad for the 2022 season.
 He was signed to a future/reserve contract on January 17, 2023.

 On August 29, 2023, Moon was waived by the Ravens and re-signed to the practice squad.
 He was promoted to the active roster on September 23.
 Moon was waived on October 26, and re-signed to the practice squad.
 He was signed to the active roster on January 5, 2024.
 Moon was waived by Baltimore on January 25.

 Pittsburgh Steelers

 On January 26, 2024, Moon was claimed off waivers by the Pittsburgh Steelers.
 He was placed on injured reserve on August 27.
 He was activated on October 5.

 On March 28, 2025, Moon re-signed with the Steelers on a one-year contract.
 On July 29, 2025, Moon was waived with a calf injury.
 On August 1, he was released with an injury settlement.

 Carolina Panthers

 On October 21, 2025, Moon was signed to the Carolina Panthers' practice squad.
+He appeared in one game for the Panthers.

+Pittsburgh Steelers (second stint)

+On December 18, 2025, the Pittsburgh Steelers signed Moon off Carolina's practice squad.

+Carolina Panthers (second stint)

+On August 9, 2026, Moon signed with the Carolina Panthers.
+He was released on August 30 as part of final roster cuts and re-signed to the practice squad on September 9.